digital-porous-media/dpm_docs/docs/index.md

 1. Visit [digitalporousmedia.org](https://digitalporousmedia.org)
 2. Create an account or sign in
 3. Explore the available datasets and tools
-4. Start sharing your own digital rock data
+4. Start sharing your own digital porous media data

 ## Documentation Structure